YuriAlessandro/Image-Processor/README.md

   1. In an HTML - for this, just open ../html/main_8c.html
   2. In an RTF file - just open ../rtf/refman.rtf

+      --> All comments are currently in Portuguese (PT / BR).
+Collaborate, translate them into other languages.

 ## Main functions
 ```Shell
 void 	ef_thresholding